ankushduacodes/LG-ac-automation/README.md

 # LG-ac-automation
 I automated temperature regulation and on off functionality in my thinq compatible Air Conditioner using third party API named wideq(https://github.com/sampsyo/wideq) by Adrian Sampsyo(https://github.com/sampsyo)

+I make use of jet mode functionality in `config_ac.py` script which was contributed by me but is yet to be released by author, so to use jet mode functionality please make sure that you are building wideq package locally